Regulation of Medicine

 Provide only the relevant medical record information

-The Minimum Necessary Standard requires that you only produce those portions of medical records that are needed for the purpose in which the disclosure is permitted.
-For example, you are permitted to disclose some HIPAA protected health information (PHI) when sending a patient to collections for not paying a bill.
-However, the billing information will usually suffice in this situation, and a provider should not also disclose medical treatment notes unless required.
+The Minimum Necessary Standard requires that you produce only those portions of medical records that are needed for the purpose in which the disclosure is permitted.
+For example, you are permitted to disclose some PHI when sending a patient to collections for not paying a bill.
+However, the billing information will usually suffice in this situation, and a provider should not disclose medical treatment notes unless required.

-These include failing to obtain a necessary HIPAA compliant authorization when required or using an authorization form that does not contain all required information.
-You may find a sample authorization form on our website: www.magmutual.com.
+These include failing to obtain a necessary HIPAA-compliant authorization when required or using an inadequate authorization form.
+You can find a sample authorization form on the sample forms tab in the HIPAA Toolkit.

 Security Rule Concerns